 Lisa was an accomplished barista for 3 years.
-She is currently completing her BA in Psychology and Gender & Women's Studies.
+She is currently completing her MA in Counselling Psychology.

 Being a manager at a coffee shop and making people specialty coffee drinks was one of the most rewarding things I have ever had the opportunity to do.
 But there are some things that are important for you to know before you make your next café visit.

 1. It’s "espresso," not “expresso."

 Are you pressing something expressly?
 Like . . . what?
 The term "espresso" comes from the Italian name for coffee, meaning "pressed-out coffee."
 Let's not disrespect this heritage!

 2. “Can I get a cappuccino with no foam?”

 Me: "So . . . you want an espresso with steamed milk?"

 Customer: “No, a cappuccino with no foam.”